raiblocksone/raione-vault/README.md

 Then compare the output hash with the one listed in the corresponding checksums file that you download.

 #### Web App
-You can also use Nault from any device on the web at [vault.raione.cc](https://vault.raione.cc).
+You can also use RaiOne-Vault from any device on the web at [vault.raione.cc](https://vault.raione.cc).

-Both the desktop (recommended) and web version supports the Ledger Nano hardware wallet.
-For help using it, please refer to [this guide](https://docs.nault.cc/2020/08/04/ledger-guide.html).

-(not yet) The web version can additionally be pulled from the [dockerhub repo](https://hub.docker.com/r/nault/nault) using: docker pull nault/nault:latest

-A full security guide and other useful articles can be found in the [Nault Docs](https://docs.nault.cc).

 #### Mobile App
 There is no native mobile app but the web wallet contains a Progressive Web App (PWA).
 That allows you to run it in offline mode for remote-signing.